luise/tester/README.md

 # Quilt CI

-This repository contains a Quilt spec for a Jenkins deployment that tests [Quilt](github.com/quilt/quilt).
+This repository contains a Quilt blueprint for a Jenkins deployment that tests [Quilt](github.com/quilt/quilt).

 It also contains a custom Docker image because we require some build tools and